Anglers.com is here to make fishing more accessible.

 He has fished from Wisconsin to Florida to New York and beyond, but he is still partial to his home waters, the Missouri Ozarks.

 He lives on a lake in Parkville, Mo., a suburb of Kansas City, with his wife Jana and his two Labs.

-You can read all of Brent’s writing by visiting his author page.
+You can read all of his writing by visiting Brent Frazee’s author page.

 Madison Kopta – Contributing Author

 Madison Kopta is a passionate and adventurous writer, foster mom and Bigfoot enthusiast from Redding, California.

 She has an immense love for the outdoors and enjoys being in Northern California’s untamed wilderness with her four kids.

 Kristin Hitchcock – Contributing Author

 Kristin was introduced to fishing at a very young age by her grandfather.
 She remembers going out on his little red fishing boat when she was only five.
 At that age, fishing seemed a little bit like magic.

 She fell in love with fishing and now takes her own daughter out on the lake to catch spotted bass and catfish.